 13.5.5 The members of the Scientific Committee are appointed by the President in agreement with the Chair of the Conference Committee, and approved by the Board.
 The number of members of the Scientific Committee shall not exceed six.

-13.6.1 The ESEH Prize Committee consists of three members and serves to organize the presentation of the ESEH prize according to its own statutes.
+13.6.1 The ESEH Article Prize Committee consists of three members and serves to organize the presentation of the ESEH biennial article prize according to its own statutes.
 Its members are appointed by the Board and can serve for two successive terms.

-13.6.2 The composition of the Book Prize Committee ¬—the name of which shall be determined in common with the Rachel Carson Center for Environmental Studies (Munich) which sponsors it— shall be defined by the agreement binding ESEH and the Rachel Carson Center.
+13.6.2 The composition of the Turku Prize Committee shall be defined by agreement binding the ESEH and the Rachel Carson Center for Environment and Society.
 The Board appoints the members of this Committee in accordance with this agreement.

 13.7 Editorial Committee

 The Editorial Committee consists of two members of ESEH, who may or may not be members of the Board, who shall represent the ESEH in the editorial team of the series “The Environment in History: International Perspectives”, run jointly with the Rachel Carson Center and Berghahn Books.
 These members are appointed by the Board.
 They shall serve for a four year term.
 They can be re-appointed if the Board deems this appropriate.

 13.8.1 The Summer School Committee consists of four or five members of the ESEH, who may or may not be members of the Board.

 13.8.2 The Committee shall edit guidelines for the organization of Summer Schools in Environmental History, stating the aims of the School and how it will operate.
 These guidelines shall be approved by the Board.

 13.8.3 The Committee will seek candidates to organize a biennial ESEH Summer School to be held on the years between the conferences, and will approve one of them after referring the list of candidates to the Board.